sheehui/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, DonnaFin will discard all data and start with an empty data file at the next run.

-Original format           |  Invalid format :-------------------------:|:-------------------------:
+Original AddressBook format           |  Invalid Addressbook format due to direct editting :-------------------------:|:-------------------------:
 ![DataSetAlexYeoh](images/DataSetAlexYeoh.png) | ![DataSetAlexYeohWrongFormat](./images/DataSetAlexYeohWrongFormat.png)